engnaruto/Roll-a-Ball/README.md

 • It’s a 3D game that the player controls a ball an tries to collect some pick up objects.

-• The game implemented in Unity 3D and works for Windows and Android.
+• The game implemented in Unity 3D and runs on Windows and Android.